what do britain's new immigration policies mean for fashion graduates? | read | i-D

 What have the reactions been like since you first screened the film?

 In the beginning I wasn't expecting much of a reaction outside of our small Chinese fashion student circle.
 Then I started to receive responses from different people from other parts of the world, emailing me saying that it's their story and thanking me for the film.
 I thought I was fighting this thing and feeling so conflicted all by myself, but it turns out so many others share the same feeling, no matter whether they are from Korea, Japan, Brazil, it has been completely beyond my expectation.
-I was very touched that my mum cried after she saw this documentary -- she finally understands why moving back to China, where I grew up, has been such a back-breaking case for me to accept, and she feels for my fellow Chinese friends that are troubled by their own sexualities and that they wouldn't be able to simply wear what they feel like, something that's considered as a normal human right in this country.
-The most rewarding thing about making this documentary has been realising something I made that is so personal to me has had a certain effect on others as well.
+I was very touched that my mom cried after she saw this documentary.
+She finally understands why moving back to China, where I grew up, has been such a back-breaking case for me to accept.
+And she feels for my fellow Chinese friends that are troubled by their own sexualities and that they wouldn't be able to simply wear what they feel like — something that's considered as a normal human right in this country.
+The most rewarding thing about making this documentary has been realizing something I made that is so personal to me has had a certain effect on others as well.

 Text James Anderson